VTickner/codecademy-data-engineer/README.md

 ## Time Travelers Toolkit

-The aim of this project was to use imports and work with `datetime` to simulate time travel and to perform calculations using dates.
+The aim of this project was to create a Python program that uses imports and work with `datetime` to simulate time travel and to perform calculations using dates.

 - Created custom module that was imported into the main script.
 - Used list for possible destinations.